Skip to main content

 Identity / demographic provider example

-An identity company’s signal catalog publishes consumer segments derived from financial records, surveys, and public data.
+An identity company’s published signal definitions can include consumer segments derived from financial records, surveys, and public data.
 Note: these are targeting segments, not raw data.
 Credit-derived signals may carry regulatory obligations (FCRA) — consult your compliance team before publishing.

 {